GAONNR/translationese-identification/README.md

 - A Parallel Corpus of Translationese (2016)
   Ella Rabinovich, Shuly Wintner and Ofek Luis Lewinsohn Proceedings of the 17th International Confernece on Computational Linguistics and Intelligent Text Processing (CICLing-2016), pages 140-155, Konya, Turkey, April 2016.

+- On the Features of Translationese (2015)
+  V Volansky, N Ordan, S Wintner
+  Literary and Linguistic Computing, Volume 30, Issue 1, 1 April 2015, Pages 98–118,